sofiawallq/restaurant-sakura/README.md

 Inspiration for the food and drink menues I borrowed from two of my favourite restaurants here in Gothenburg, Sweden: [Toso](https://toso.nu/) and [Cheri-Lee](https://www.cheri-lee.se/).

+Datetime picker to work I turned to ChatGPT in the end since my Bootstrap one didn't work as intended

 ### Media